tsvtln/AI-gamer/README.md

 http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux

-To train DQN on Atari games, the following components must be installed:
+To train the bot on Atari games, the following components must be installed:

     * LuaJIT and Torch 7.0
     * nngraph
     * Xitari